-There are 24 nets allocated to groups A, B/N, C, D, E, H, and V (see yellow/orange bars in Figure 2).
-Of these, the V nets are used only in winter, and half of the 8 B/N nets are used only for owling.
+There are 34 nets allocated to groups A, B/N, C, D, E, H, M, O, and V (see yellow/orange bars in Figure 2).
+Of these, the M nets are used only for MAPS, the O nets only for owling, and the V nets only in winter.
 The remaining 16 nets constitute the standard array for migration monitoring.

 Generally all nets in a group are to be opened and closed at the same time, unless wind necessitates the closing of some nets while others remain unaffected.
 Group A consists of 2 nets among apples and hawthorns, a bit inland from Stoneycroft Pond.
-Group B/N consists of 8 nets along the eastern ridge of the rear pond.
+Group B/N consists of 4 nets along the eastern ridge of the rear pond.
 Group C consists of 2 nets in the sumac grove running along the north edge of Stoneycroft Pond.
 Group D consists of 4 nets running along the edge of Stoneycroft pond, three parallel and one perpendicular to the shore.
 Group E consists of 2 nets along the edge of the centre field, one partly lined with conifers, and the other among hawthorns.
 Group H consists of 2 nets near the banding station, with one perpendicular to the south end of the rear pond, and the other near the windmill, parallel to the main trail toward Stoneycroft Pond.
 Group V consists of a square of 4 nets surrounding a hawthorn thicket on the east edge of the centre field.
-Additional designated net locations that are not in regular use (see purple bars in Figure 2) are F (3 nets along path on the east side of Stoneycroft Pond at its south end), G (2 nets on the west side of Stoneycroft Pond, one perpendicular to the shore, and the other upslope across the census path), K (2 nets behind the banding station), and L (2 nets along the census trail near the northeast corner of the property, just before it enters the woods).